AkashJohnSubash/LocalPlanDrone/README.md

 # ControlLab
 Submodules cfClient, cfLib may be updated for the speific problem

-Problem Statement: Perform an overtake maneuver for an obstacle.
+Problem Statement: Perform an overtake manoeuvre for an drone.

 Control :